Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Causes of the Bayfront Strike

 At the heart of the Bayfront Strike were economic grievances.
 Like many other Caribbean islands under British colonial rule, Dominica’s economy heavily relied on agriculture, particularly bananas and other tropical exports.
-However, local workers were poorly compensated for their labor, with wages far below the cost of living.
-Additionally, colonial policies and local landowners resisted implementing any meaningful labor reforms.
+However, local workers were poorly compensated for their labour, with wages far below the cost of living.
+Additionally, colonial policies and local landowners resisted implementing any meaningful labour reforms.
 These conditions led to simmering tensions that exploded into a full-scale strike in May 1951.

 The Role of the Dominica Tribune and Media Coverage